What Is Facebook Organic Reach?

 How to Increase Facebook Organic Reach

-If you are not yet in this range, the best way to gain more followers is to use Facebook ads and target the most likely to follow your page.
+If you are not yet in this range, the best way to gain more followers is to use Facebook ads and target the people most likely to follow your page.

 This involves paying Facebook for this service, but as we will see later, the benefits justify the costs since you can target a larger audience organically.